Anurag-Kacholiya/File-Reversal/Readme.md

 Workflow is as follows :
 **In main function :**
 1) Arguments parsing - which extracts command-line arguments to identify input file, mode (flag), and any extra parameters.
-2) Directory Verification - Uses stat() to check if the given directory exists or not.
-3) Permission Check - Checks read, write, execute permission bits for user, group and others of newFile, oldFile and directory.
-4) File Size Match Check – Compares sizes of input and output files to detect obvious mismatches.
-5) File verification - Based on the flag and calling respective function. i.e. if flag = 0 -> Block_reversal_check(fd, block_size, file_name);
+2) File verification - Based on the flag and calling respective function. i.e. if flag = 0 -> Block_reversal_check(fd, block_size, file_name);
                             if flag = 1 -> Full_reversal_check(fd, file_name);
                             if flag = 2 -> Partial_reversal_check(fd, add_arg1, add_arg2, file_name);
+3) Directory Verification - Uses stat() to check if the given directory exists or not.
+4) Permission Check - Checks read, write, execute permission bits for user, group and others of oldFile, newFile and directory.
+5) File Size Match Check – Compares sizes of input and output files to detect obvious mismatches.
 6) Final Verification Result – Prints whether verification succeeded or failed.

 **In Block_reversal_check function :**